IbrahimSquared/visibility-heuristic-path-planner/README.md

 Code developed for C++20.

 C++ code by default now computes standalone visibility for random environments and plots them using SFML using two methods: proposed and raycasting.
-Benchmarks show that proposed method runs 60 times faster than raycasting for a $1000\times{}1000$ gridmap.
+Benchmarks show that proposed method runs ~80 times faster than raycasting for an empty $1000\times{}1000$ gridmap.

 ## Visibility
 ### Two sample visibility polygons produced using b_visibility_shapes.m <br>